airalab/robonomics-wiki/docs/hass-install-docker.md

     https://docs.ipfs.tech/
 ---

-**This article contains instructions to upgrade your existing Home Assistant Docker (on a Unix-like OS) with Robonomics Integration.**
+**This article contains instructions to upgrade your existing Home Assistant Docker (on a Unix-like OS) with the Robonomics integration.**

 <robo-wiki-note type="warning" title="DISCLAIMER">

-  Here, Robonomics integration and IPFS are to be installed along with existing Home Assistant Docker.

-  1. This section is designed with an assumption that default Docker images and container of Home Assistant named
-  <u>homeassistant</u> are used.
+  1. It is assumed that default Docker images and container of Home Assistant named <u>homeassistant</u> are used.
   2. IPFS will be installed and run as a <u>systemd</u> service on the host machine.
-  3. It is assumed that you have Python3.9 or higher installed.
+  3. It is assumed that you have [Python3.9](https://www.python.org/downloads/) or higher installed.

 </robo-wiki-note>

 ## Install

-Download the installation script and run it with bash:
+Download the installation script and run it in the terminal:

 ```shell
 wget https://raw.githubusercontent.com/airalab/robonomics-hass-utils/main/raspberry_pi/install_integration_docker.sh